Exploring active learning in physics with ISLE-based modules in high school: Conclusions

 Nevertheless, the results were positive, particularly in classrooms where the intervention lasted longer.
 Students quickly became familiar with the iOLab equipment within a few sessions.
-However, the ISLE process, which aims to develop deeper scientific reasoning and inquiry skills, requires more time to realise its full benefits.
-The limited timeframe of our study suggests that future research should adopt a comprehensive approach that more closely integrates theoretical and practical components.
 The intervention received positive feedback, with students appreciating the importance of group work and hands-on activities using technology.
 A particular challenge was identified during the dynamic friction activity, where students struggled to interpret acceleration graphs.
 Addressing such challenges in lectures throughout the course, for example by highlighting force and motion diagrams for different scenarios, could potentially alleviate these problems and help students construct their knowledge.
 This strategy highlights the value of using identified challenges as a basis for deeper exploration and understanding in future lessons.
-Our experience shows that the integration of innovative technologies such as iOLab with the ISLE approach is feasible and can significantly enhance learning and student engagement, even at the high school level.
-This combination has shown promising results in promoting a deeper understanding of physics concepts and encouraging active participation in the learning process.

-\ack{} We would like to thank the teachers and the students of the Italian schools for allowing us to carry out our intervention and for their hospitality.